memomsft/databricks-only/dbx-genie-teams/02-databricks-prep.md

 ## 🛠️ Step 4 – Streaming Notebook

-As we want to simulate "real-time" data ingestion our`readings` table we need to prepare a Notebook that **TRUNCATEs** the table first to ensure we wipe table content and start fresh, then we are going to read our `readings_large.csv` file from our logical volume and persist the data in chunks simulating an streaming process.
+As we want to simulate "real-time" data ingestion for our`readings` table then we need to prepare a Notebook that **TRUNCATEs** the table first to ensure we wipe table content and start fresh, then we are going to read our `readings_large.csv` file from our logical volume and persist the data in chunks simulating an streaming process.

 Create a **Databricks Notebook** (PySpark & SparkSQL) and run the following code in order: